Viscum album (European Mistletoe)

 I'd 'sown' mistletoe berries on garden trees somewhat haphazardly in the past (with no results), but here are some pictures of a better effort starting in 2012.

-There is lots of information on the web, and it seems nothing 'mysterious' about germinating the seed.
-On 18th January 2012, I collected some mistletoe berries, squeezed out the seeds, and stuck them onto branches of apple and hawthorn in the garden.
-They are extremely sticky, so no problem at all attaching them - more problems getting the sticky stuff off my fingers!
-I didn't make cuts or anything in the bark - it seems it isn't needed, and after all, birds wiping their beaks wouldn't bother!
+On 18th January 2012, I collected some mistletoe berries from plants growing on Hawthorn (Crataegus monogyna), squeezed out the seeds, and stuck them onto branches of Apple, Hawthorn, and Mountain Ash (or Rowan) in the garden.
+The seeds are extremely sticky, so no problem at all attaching them - more problems getting the sticky stuff off my fingers!
+I didn't make cuts or anything in the bark - it isn't needed, and after all, birds wiping their beaks wouldn't bother!
+And nor did I cover the seeds with anything.

 How does the radicle 'know' to grow towards the tree branch?
 I guess it just grows away from the light.